petergreen86/hub-upgrade/README.md

 ## Description

 An automated upgrade script for Black Duck which allows the deployment of Black Duck, or, Black Duck with Alert - this script is work-in-progress and may be subject to change/unexpected breakages.
-The script is supplied *as is*
+The script is supplied *as is* with no liability and is not an official Synopsys script

 ## Assumptions